systemd/systemd/src/udev/keymap/README.keymap.txt

  findkeyboards:: display evdev input devices which belong to actual keyboards,
  i. e. those suitable for the keymap program

- fdi2rules.py:: convert hal keymap FDIs into udev rules and key map files (Please note that this is far from perfect, since the mapping between fdi and udev rules is not straightforward, and impossible in some cases.)

 == Fixing broken keys ==

 In order to make a broken key work on your system and send it back to upstream